Corporate Supply Arrangement (CSA) FAQ

 What is a Corporate Supply Arrangement (CSA)?

-A Corporate Supply Arrangement is an agreement with a qualified supplier (or multiple suppliers) to sell specific goods or services at set prices.
+A Corporate Supply Arrangement is an agreement with a qualified supplier (or multiple suppliers) to sell specific goods or services.
 The Procurement Services Branch (PSB) issues and manages these CSAs to get the best value for government.
-Most agreements are with external suppliers.
+Most arrangements are with external suppliers.
 Internal government agencies do provide some services such as printing, advertising, mail distribution, or protocol and recognition gifts.

 Most CSAs can be used by B.C. government ministries and eligible broader public sector organizations with some exceptions.